Idina Menzel ties the knot with 'Rent' co-star in secret, 'magical' wedding

 ‘Will and Grace’ stars on show’s return: ‘An actual miracle has occurred’

-Menzel was married to fellow Broadway star Taye Diggs from 2003 until 2013.
+Menzel was previously married to fellow Broadway star Taye Diggs from 2003 until their split a decade later.
 The two share a son, Walker, 7.

 Here's wishing Idina and Aaron many years of happiness!